5m477/event_logger/README.md

 logging (included with Python) smtplib (included with Python) json (included with Python)

 Installation
 Clone or download this repository.

 Install dependencies using:

-bash
-Copy
-Edit
 pip install web3 colorama pyfiglet

 Usage
 Run the script:

-bash
-Copy
-Edit
 python event_subscriber.py

 Provide required inputs:
 Ethereum node URL (default: http://127.0.0.1:8545 for Ganache).
 Smart contract address.
 Path to the contract ABI file.
 Event name(s) to listen for.
 Polling interval (default: 10 seconds).
 (Optional) Enable transaction simulation:
 Choose y when prompted to simulate a transaction.

 (Optional) Enable email alerts:
 Enter your email credentials if you want alerts for large withdrawals.

 Key Functions
 setup_logging()
 Initializes logging to record detected events.